6 Ways to Help Your Child Handle School Stress

 Sometimes, a child’s back-to-school distress goes beyond typical jitters.
 “What happens in some kids is they start having more worry and more fear, and that fear then leads to true anxiety,” Gunter says.
 “You’ll see this progressive resistance to school—more and more tears as opposed to fewer and fewer.”

-It's important to remember that the COVID-19 pandemic has taken a significant toll on the mental health of many kids.
-Social isolation, interrupted services, and fears for their safety have contributed to higher levels of unhappiness, anxiety, and depression—and strained the resources that typically offer help.
+Although the worst of the social disruption caused by the COVID-19 pandemic is over, the experience has taken a significant toll on the mental health of many kids.
+Isolation, interrupted services, and health fears contributed to higher levels of unhappiness, anxiety, and depression—and strained the resources that typically offer help.
+These effects may be felt for years to come.

-Ultimately, while a new school year may stoke some truly understandable fears, addressing those worries head-on and encouraging good habits can take a load off—for your child and for you.
+Ultimately, while a new school year may stoke some truly understandable fears, addressing those worries head-on and encouraging good habits can help ease the end-of-summer transition—both for your child and you.

 Article sources open article sources